 Arrival Kathmandu & transfer to the Hotel

-At an altitude of 6467m, the Mera Peak is one of Nepal’s highest trekking peaks, situated towards the Eastern side of the Khumbu valley and at the Mt.
+At an altitude of 6654m, the Mera Peak is one of Nepal’s highest trekking peak, situated towards the Eastern side of the Mt.
 Everest region.
-The climb to the Mera Peak is very challenging and has a lot of adventure.
+The climb to Mera Peak is a bit challenging and has a lot of adventure.
 Trekking to the peak does not require much technical expertise.
 Nevertheless, one should have a little bit of climbing experience in order to join the climbing expedition.

 Arrival Kathmandu & transfer to the Hotel